uajqq/deepdreamer/README.md

 # [Deep Dreamer](https://deepdreamer.fq.nz/)
-Easy to configure Python program that make use of [Google's DeepDream](https://github.com/google/deepdream/)
+Easy to configure Python program that makes use of [Google's DeepDream](https://github.com/google/deepdream/).
+This fork has been modified to show progress bars with ETAs, and to fix old bugs with GIF generation.

 * [Requirements](#requirements)
 * [Installation](#installation)